dart-lang/site-www/src/codelabs/null-safety.md

 }
 ```

-## Using the null assertion operator (!)
+## The null assertion operator (!)

-If you're sure that an expression with a nullable type isn't null, use a
+If you're sure that an expression with a nullable type isn't null, you can use a
 [null assertion operator](/null-safety/understanding-null-safety#null-assertion-operator)
 (`!`) to make Dart treat it as non-nullable.
 By adding `!` just after the
 expression, you tell Dart that the value won't be null, and
 that it's safe to assign it to a non-nullable variable.

+{{ site.alert.warn }}
-But if you're wrong, Dart throws an exception at run-time.
+  If you're wrong, **Dart throws an exception at run-time**.
 This makes the
-`!` operator unsafe, and you should only use it when you are very sure that the
+  `!` operator unsafe, so don't use it unless you're very sure that the
   expression isn't null.
+{{ site.alert.end }}

-### Example: Practice using the assertion operator
+### Exercise: Null assertion

 In the example below, try adding exclamation points to correct the
 broken assignments: